 - In the Bad reputation threshold text box, type or select the threshold score for bad reputation.

-The proxy can block access to sites with a reputation higher than this threshold.
+The proxy can deny access to sites with a reputation higher than this threshold.

 - In the Good reputation threshold text box, type or select the threshold score for good reputation.